Common Questions About Medical Interviews & MMIs

 If I receive multiple interview offers, should I attend them all?

-MedEntry strongly suggests that you attend all interviews, including those for interstate universities.
+MedEntry strongly suggests that you attend all interviews, including those for Australian universities.
 This is because there is always an element of subjectivity when it comes to interviews.
 Attending all interviews will maximise your chances of obtaining a place at medical school.

 Medical Interviews Questions & Themes

-What types of medical interview are there?
+What types of medical interviews are there?

 - MMI (Multiple Mini Interview): candidates rotate through various themed ‘stations’, each addressing a particular topic presented as a ‘scenario’